 Whether you're looking for a Music City magnet or something more original, there's a shop in Nashville for you.
 Head to Hillsboro Village, a trendy, four-block area with boutique shops and bookstores while Five Points offers art galleries and antiques.
-For unique posters, be sure to visit Hatch Show Printers, a legend in Nashville.
+For unique posters, be sure to visit Hatch Show Prints in downtown, a legend in Nashville.

 Best Local Souvenir: An original CD from an artist you hear during your visit.

 Nashville Is Known for...

 Five of Nashville's most unique features and characteristics.Music

 Music City USA, Nashville is home to such celebrated locales as The Country Music Hall of Fame, the Ryman, and The Grand Ole Opry.
 Street musicians decorate downtown, sending wafts of blues, country rock, and pop into the ears and hearts of passersby.
 An endless profusion of honky tonk bars and exclusively country venues adorn second avenue, where line dancers are known to enthusiastically kick up their heels.
 The city that has never met a stranger, Nashvillians are proud of their music scene, and that it consistently has had a history of including all genres.
 All walks of music are celebrated and explored, and everyone is welcome to join in the music.Colleges

 From Vanderbilt University to Belmont, Nashville's proud of their wide array and variety of colleges and universities scattered throughout the city and metropolitan area.
 Knowledge is celebrated in the city, earning it the nickname, "Athens of the South."
 Tennessee State, David Lipscomb, and the American Baptist College join Belmont and Vanderbilt in settling their campuses into the lush landscape of Music City.
 Tourists should be sure to head over to TSU to get a full understanding of the college football fervor in the South, bask in the energy...